-The sun is out, the birds are singing, and despite a recent cold snap, it’s a balmy 40 degrees out – and in my part of the country, that means it’s time to start thinking SPRING!
+The sun is out, the birds are singing, and despite a recent cold snap, it’s a balmy 40 degrees out.
+In my part of the country, that means it’s time to start thinking SPRING!
 Really, it’s time to start thinking patio furniture.
 Now, I don’t know about you, but I’ve spent one too many summers depending on a junky folding chair.
-Last year I dragged my feet until it was too late to upgrade, but this year I’m getting a head start, shopping while prices are still low and the most styles are still available.
-So, if you’re in the same spot as me, here you have it: my quest to find the perfect outdoor lounge chair.
+Last year I dragged my feet until it was too late to upgrade.
+But this year I’m getting a head start, shopping while prices are low and the most styles are still available.
+If you’re in the same boat, here you have it: my quest to find the perfect outdoor lounge chair.

 Simple But Sturdy

 From where I stand, outdoor lounge chairs should do one thing: be comfortable.
-Unfortunately, when you put any piece of furniture outside, comfort and even style inevitably wind up ranking pretty low on the priority list.
+Unfortunately, when you put any piece of furniture outside, comfort and style end up low on the priority list.
 Because, practically, you want your outdoor furniture to be weather resistant, easily stowable, and easy to keep clean.
 Plastic outdoor lounge chairs are definitely all three, but they’re neither comfortable nor stylish.
-Which is why I’m grateful for technical innovations like UV-resistant synthetic wicker which won’t crack, and UV and water resistant cushions made of antimicrobal foam.
+Which is why I’m grateful for technical innovations like UV-resistant synthetic wicker which won’t crack, and UV- and water-resistant cushions made of antimicrobal foam.
 Together, they make for a simple yet comfortable, durable, and easy to clean outdoor lounge chair.

-I’m of the opinion that even the simplest of outdoor lounge chairs are significantly improved by the inclusion of an adjustable backrest.
-Especially if you plan on spending a decent chunk of your summer outside on your deck or by your pool, you probably want your perfect lounge to have multiple backrest angles: chatting with your friend, reading a book, looking cool in your swimsuit and shades, and tanning.
-Personally, I like the relatively simple look of these Phuket lounges, but even in the ostensibly narrow category of “lounge chairs for one with adjustable backs” you wind up with a few options.
-Opt for a solid rather than an open base and you can get some hidden storage underneath the leg rest, and opt for a model without arm rests and it can be folded flat into comfortable bench seating if you have guests.
+I’m of the opinion that even the simplest of outdoor lounge chairs are significantly improved by an adjustable backrest.
+Especially if you plan on spending a decent chunk of your summer outside on your deck or by your pool, you want your perfect lounge to have multiple backrest angles: for chatting with your friend, reading a book, looking cool in your swimsuit and shades, and tanning.
+Personally, I like the relatively simple look of this Shore lounger.
+But even in the ostensibly narrow category of “lounge chairs with adjustable backs” you wind up with a few options.
+Opt for a solid rather than an open base if you need extra hidden storage underneath the leg rest; opt for a model without arm rests if you want to double as bench seating for guests..

 Kickin’ It Poolside

 One of the most frustrating things about choosing an outdoor lounge chair meant to sit poolside is actually the pool.
-While there’s been a slew of innovation in color-fast, fade-proof, mold-resistant fabrics, and rust-free metal frames, the fact is that cushions and chlorinated pool water just do not mix.
-But most poolside loungers that take the pool water into account are just plain uncomfortable – hard plastic or bumpy synthetic or natural wicker that don’t play nice with swimsuited bodies.
-Instead, look for a lounge with an adjustable back, but covered in a flexible, breathable cloth.
-This will not only let water drip right through, but will conform more comfortably to your body – and with a color-fast material, you won’t have to worry about the water fading the color.
+While there’s been a slew of innovation in color-fast, fade-proof, mold-resistant fabrics and rust-free metal frames, the fact is that cushions and chlorinated pool water just do not mix.
+But most poolside loungers that take the pool water into account are just plain uncomfortable; hard plastic or bumpy synthetic or natural wicker that don’t play nice with swimsuited bodies.
+Instead, look for a lounge with an adjustable back, but covered in a flexible, breathable mesh cloth.
+This will not only let water drip right through, but will conform more comfortably to your body.
+With a color-fast material, you won’t have to worry about the water fading the color.